yiwang454/fastabx_local/docs/guide.rst

 The computation of the distances is similar as https://github.com/zerospeech/libri-light-abx2.
+The distances functions have been modified to be more memory efficient by avoiding large broadcastings.
 The important change is that now the DTW is computed in a PyTorch C++ extension, with CPU (using OpenMP) and CUDA backends.
 The speedup is most noticeable on large cells, such as those obtained when running the Phoneme ABX without